matejlou/tetrapal/README.md

 int tetrapal_get_elements(const Tetrapal* tetrapal, int* buffer);
 ```

 Writes raw geometry data directly into `*buffer`.
-Every element is represented by a set of vertex indices, and these are packed contiguously into the buffer.
+Every element is represented by a set of vertex indices which are packed contiguously into the buffer.
 Thus, the size of the buffer must be _no less_ than the number of elements present in the triangulation multiplied by the number of indices representing each element, or `tetrapal_number_of_elements` × `tetrapal_element_size`.

 # Example Usage